Public school (United Kingdom): Early and mid-20th century

 Based on the recommendations of the Fleming Report, the Education Act 1944, also known as "the Butler Act", did, however, establish an enhanced status for endowed grammar schools receiving a grant from central government.
 The direct grant grammar schools would henceforth receive partial state funding (a "direct grant") in return for taking between 25 and 50 percent of its pupils from state primary schools.
-Other grammar schools were funded by local education authorities.

 The Labour government in 1965 made major changes to the organisation of state maintained schools issuing Circular 10/65 which directed local authorities to phase out selection at eleven years of age.
 It also fulfilled its pledge to examine the role of public schools, setting up a royal commission "to advise on the best way of integrating the public schools with the State system".
 The commission used a wider definition than that of the Fleming Committee.
 The Public Schools Commission produced two reports: the Newsom Report of 1968 entitled The Public Schools Commission: First Report covering boarding schools and the Donnison Report of 1970 entitled The Public Schools Commission: Second Report covering day schools, including also direct grant and maintained grammar schools.
 The report presented by John Newsom in 1968 was supportive of boarding school education and made 52 recommendations, including state funding of up to 45,000 places.
 No action was taken by the then Labour government (or successive administrations).
 The report presented by David Donnison in 1970 made 25 recommendations for England and Wales and 22 for Scotland.
 The commission was divided on many issues so several of the recommendations were not made with full consensus.
 No action was taken by the incoming (1970) Conservative government but five years later the direct grant scheme was terminated by Labour.